Templates Settings¶

 State/Province: This field should contain the province or state where the photograph was taken.
 With IPTC, this field is limited to 32 characters.

-Country: Select here the country where the photograph was taken.
+Country: This field should contain the country where the photograph was taken.
 With IPTC, this field is limited to 64 characters.

-The data in the Contact tab refer to the (lead) photographer under Author Names in the Rights tab.
-As these information do not exists in IPTC, see below an extract of the XMP specifications for these fields:
+The data in the Contact tab refers to the (lead) photographer under Author Names in the Rights tab.
+Since these fields do not exist in IPTC, an extract of the XMP specifications for these fields is listed below:

 Address: This field should contain the address where the lead author lives.